Adil-IT/Adil-IT/README.md

 Hi there!  i'm  ΑdίL

-I’m currently working on Front-end Development.
+I’m currently Working on Front-end Development.

-And  learning React/+Other Front-end Frameworks.
+And  Learning React/+Other Front-end Frameworks.